ballerina-platform/nballerina/docs/exact.md

 2. as an array of i64, used when the inherent type is a subtype of int[] but not of byte[]
 3. as an array of tagged pointers

 Then suppose we have an expression `v[i]` where the type of `v` is `int[]`.
-We can compile this into code that checks the exact bit, and if it is set, performs the access assuming that representation 2 is in used, and otherwise uses a `get` function pointer accessed via the list's descriptors.
+We can compile this into code that checks the exact bit, and if it is set, performs the access knowing that representation 2 is being used, and otherwise uses a `get` function pointer accessed via the list's descriptor.
 When there are only 3 representations, this could be done easily without exact tracking.
-But with exact tracking we can efficiently have a many optimized representations, for example a representation for every tuple type: if we have a type `[int,int]` we can represent it as an LLVM `{i64*, i64, i64}`, where the initial `i64*` points to a list descriptor.
+But with exact tracking we can efficiently have many optimized representations, for example a representation for every tuple type (and every record type): if we have a type `[int,int]` we can represent it as an LLVM `{i64*, i64, i64}`, where the initial `i64*` points to a list descriptor.

-A type S is equivalent within X to type T, if T & X is equivalent to S & X.  We write this S =<sub>X</sub> T. If v is a mutable structure, then we write I(v) to mean the inherent type of v, and U(v) to mean the uniform type of V.
+We define a type S to be _equivalent within_ X to type T, if T & X is equivalent to S & X.  We write this S =<sub>X</sub> T. If v is a mutable structure, then we write I(v) to mean the inherent type of v, and U(v) to mean the uniform type of V.

-Exactness tracking maintains the following invariants
+Exactness tracking maintains the following invariants:

 - when a BIR register with type T contains an exact tagged pointer referring to a value v, then T =<sub>U(v)</sub> I(v)
 - when a structure with inherent type S has a member with key k that is an exact tagged pointer referring to a value v, then the type S[k] =<sub>U(v)</sub> I(v), where S[k] means the type that S requires for a member with key k